shivangbelwariar96/booknotes/system-design/system-design-interview/chapter08/README.md

  * Datacenter ID - 5 bits, which enables 32 data centers max.
  * Machine ID - 5 bits, which enables 32 machines per data center.
  * Sequence number - For every generated ID, the sequence number is incremented.
 Reset to 0 on every millisecond.
+ * When multiple requests arrive at the same millisecond on the same machine, each thread atomically increments the     sequence number, ensuring uniqueness.
+If the sequence exceeds 4095, the system waits until the next millisecond before generating more IDs.
+Thread safety is ensured using atomic counters or locks, allowing only one thread at a time to increment the sequence number.
+This prevents race conditions and ensures unique ID generation.
+ * What Happens If More Than 4096 Requests Arrive in One Millisecond?
+    If more than 4096 requests are made within the same millisecond on a single machine:
+    The Snowflake system waits until the next millisecond before generating the next ID.
+    This prevents duplicates but may introduce a slight delay.

 # Step 3 - Design deep dive
 We'll use twitter's snowflake algorithm as it fits our needs best.